neondatabase/website/content/docs/guides/aws-lambda.md

 ## Create a Lambda function

-The following steps describe how to create the Lambda function using the [Serverless Framework](https://www.serverless.com/).
+Create the Lambda function using the [Serverless Framework](https://www.serverless.com/):

 1. Install the Serverless Framework by running the following command: